About this Guide

 - Communicate in the mode parents prefer, whether it is phone, email, letter, face-to-face in person or using an app, or via a designated Facebook page.

 - Assist parents/guardians in keeping up on their students’ academic performance by regularly providing student progress reports and offering an online parent portal so they can easily track student engagement and performance.

 Mentors and teachers agree that most students require consistent support from parents/guardians; however, if the online students attend a daily lab with an active mentor, parents’ responsibilities are similar to those for students in face-to-face courses.

 School processes differ in how the student gains access to online courses.
 Some schools have registrars, others use mentors to enroll students, and in many places, counselors fill that role.
 Whether discussion about online options takes place when the counselor and student are engaged in academic planning or as a student is being enrolled in courses for the next semester, reviewing vital school information such as attendance, grades, and test records is another important step in determining whether online learning is a good fit for each individual student — regardless of the reason for taking a course online.
-Those advising students should also consider a readiness check, such as the easily administered Online Learner Readiness Rubric or the Online Learner Orientation Tool.
+Those advising students should also consider a readiness check, such as the easily administered Online Learner Readiness Rubric or the Strategies for Online Success.

 Counselors, mentors, and students and their parents/guardians – whoever is involved in assisting the student with course selection – should review the full syllabus of a course, not just the title and course description, in order to understand recommended prerequisite coursework; device or technical requirements and limitations; required textbooks, lab kits, software downloads; and other additional costs or materials not provided online.